This piece was previously featured as a nationally syndicated column by GateHouse Media.

 While the audience gasped, the speaker, a slight, scrappy blonde, smiled.
 She knew the impact of her words.
 Pausing with perfect comedic timing, she then, as promised, dropped her “F” bomb:

-And so began last week’s breast cancer survivor event—“Celebration of Life” in Watertown, South Dakota.
+And so began one of my favorite breast cancer survivor events —“Celebration of Life” in Watertown, South Dakota.
 As a survivor myself, I had been invited as the featured speaker, but the words spoken by Colita, a stage two survivor and the founder of the local support group, were what everyone remembered.

 Faith is the key.